TERREMEMBER/hdb/gpMgmt/bin/README.gpexpand.md

 During initialization phase, utilities like gpconfig, gppkg does not work.

-gpstate shows expansion status if there are expanding in progress.
+hdbstate shows expansion status if there are expanding in progress.